Site map

 28. Salt water

-31. Air in the chest but outside the lung, which might necessitate
+31. Air in the chest but outside the lung, which might necessitate a chest tube

 35. Antidote for opiates